KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ### Convolutional Networks

-Apart from WaveNet, guidance for creating a network architecture suitable for capturing the complexities of audio data were hard to come by.
-Most of the experience I had with machine learning was limited to completing example problems and tutorials.
+Apart from WaveNet, guidelines for creating a network architecture suitable for capturing the complexities of audio data were limited.
+Most of the experience I had with machine learning was in completing example problems and tutorials.

-As such, the first goal was to adapt one of these example networks to receive audio data rather than text or image data which the tutorial used.
+As such, the first goal was to adapt one of these example networks to receive audio data rather than text or image data.
 The network I chose to adapt was one which performed well on the MNIST image classification dataset.

 This network consisted of 2 Convolutional Layers with Rectified Linear Unit (ReLU) activation layers between, the results of which were then forwarded into a Max Pooling layer before a series of fully connected layers.
 A simplified diagram of this is shown in Figure {@fig:nn}